gasangw/NestJS-Interview-Questions-And-Answers/README.md

      In the context of microservices, middleware can play several important roles:

+     1. `Request Logging:` Middleware can be used to log details of incoming requests.
+This can be useful for debugging, as well as for tracking usage patterns and user behavior.

+     2. `Authentication and Authorization:` Middleware can verify a user's identity and permissions before a request reaches a service.
+This can prevent unauthorized access and ensure that each service doesn't have to implement its own authentication checks.

     **[⬆ Back to Top](#table-of-contents)**

 59. ### Discuss the different types of coupling, such as tight coupling and loose coupling, and provide examples of how NestJS modules contribute to achieving loose coupling in a modularized application.